Cat Palmer: Career

-Cat made a full-time go of her photography and art in 2009.
-She has been shooting since 1995 and professionally since 2004.
+Cat began working full-time photography and art in 2009.
+She has been shooting since age 15 (1995) and professionally since age 24 (2004).
 In 2022, she retired from shooting weddings but still focuses on headshots and portraits of people.
 She photographed SLC Mayor Jackie Biskupski's wedding to her wife, Betty.
-Cat was Jackie's personal photograph for many years.
-Many recognize Cat's Last Supper piece with the 12 bad asses of SLC.
+She has shot for with Carrie Fisher, Penelope Spheeris, Adeem The Artist, Amy Redford, and Barry Morrow.